 "You can be a lot more aggressive when it's your own debt," says Howard Dvorkin, a nationally recognized consumer advocate and author of the book "Credit Hell: How to Dig Out of Debt."

-Because of an increase in debt buying -- where old credit card and consumer loan debt may be resold multiple times -- consumers may be contacted about the same debt numerous times by different collection agencies.
+Because of debt buying -- where old credit card and consumer loan debt may be resold multiple times -- consumers may be contacted about the same debt numerous times by different collection agencies.